 To make even greater progress, opt for using a monolingual dictionary in your target language, rather than a bilingual dictionary.
 They typically have many more words and synonyms, and clearer rules on pronunciation.
 It also makes your task a little more difficult, but you may better understand how to use the word in a particular situation.
 Anyway, it’s great practice for your writing skills!

 So, do you agree with our choice of best online translators?
-Anything missing from our list of online dictionaries?
-Let us know about the tools you use in the comments down below.
+See anything missing from our list of online dictionaries?
+Let us know about the tools you use in the comments below.
 Happy learning!